animade/frontend-md/README.md

 {
   "frontend": {
     "name": "YOUR PROJECT NAME",
-    "stylesheets": "PATH/TO/STYLESHEETS/FOLDER",
+    "stylesheets": "RELATIVE/PATH/TO/STYLESHEETS/FOLDER",
-    "javascripts": "PATH/TO/JAVASCRIPTS/FOLDER"
+    "javascripts": "RELATIVE/PATH/TO/JAVASCRIPTS/FOLDER"
   }
 }
 ````

-Now you can generate your `FRONTEND.md` file by running the following from the root of your project:
+Change the values above then generate your `FRONTEND.md` file by running `frontend-md` from the root of your project:

 ````
 frontend-md